peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

 Whether this object's value can be converted to a 64-bit floating point number without loss of its numerical value.
-Returns true if this is a not-a-number value, even if the value's diagnostic information can't fit in a 64-bit floating point number.
+Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 64-bit floating point number.

 ### CanFitInInt32